Stream Kayo FREE for 7 days

 For watching live, an exciting feature is SplitView where you can watch up to 4 different sports or shows at once.
 Some sports also have interactive stats, alternate camera angles and RaceView.

 You can subscribe to Kayo from $25 a month.
 This allows you to view only 1 screen at a time.
-At $30 a month, you can access 2 streams at once.
-For $35 a month, you can have up to 3 simultaneous streams.
+At $35 a month, you can access 2 streams at once.

 A 7-day free trial is available for new customers.Kayo Sports is available to watch on a heap of devices.
 You can stream via iOS and Android devices, PCs, Macs, Apple TV, PS4, PS5, Telstra TV, Android TV, Chromecast and select smart TVs.